Arch Linux Installation (with Secure Boot)

 Kernel/initramfs config

-In order to boot successfully, make sure the HOOKS array in mkinitcpio.conf contains the following:
+Most of this is to silence the console output while booting.
+Make sure the HOOKS array in mkinitcpio.conf contains the following:

-HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole block sd-encrypt filesystems plymouth)
+HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole block filesystems plymouth)

 Follow the instructions at Unified kernel image#mkinitcpio to set up UKI generation.
 Do not regenerate the initramfs after finishing, as the required directory on the ESP hasn't been created yet.
 For the kernel command line create /etc/cmdline.d/silent.conf containing the following: